<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <h2 class="wp-block-heading"><strong>The Role of Family in In-Home Care</strong></h2>

-<p>Even with professional caregivers, family members are an essential part of the care team.
-Collaboration helps ensure seniors get the best support.</p>
+<p>Even with professional caregivers involved, family stays a key part of the care team.
+Working together is what gets a senior the best support.</p>

 <h3 class="wp-block-heading"><strong>Building a Collaborative Care Team</strong></h3>